Men of Two Worlds: Development

-The film was written by Joyce Carey who had worked in Africa as a civil servant.
-She and Dickinson drafted a treatment then in January 1943 they travelled from England to Tanganika, doing a first draft of the script.
+The film was written by Joyce Cary who had worked in Africa as a civil servant.
+He and Dickinson drafted a treatment then in January 1943 they travelled from England to Tanganika, doing a first draft of the script.
 As soon as they arrived Dickinson fell ill with malaria.

-Thorold Dickinson said "Our picture categorically insists that witchcraft does exist; that it is suggestion, supported by all the trappings of religion, and can only be defeated by counter-suggestion.It's a struggle of mind against mind.
+Thorold Dickinson said: "Our picture categorically insists that witchcraft does exist; that it is suggestion, supported by all the trappings of religion, and can only be defeated by counter-suggestion.
+It's a struggle of mind against mind.
 There is a terrific blood motive running through the story.
 Blood drips in color.
 The East Africans believe that blood is the life.
 Blood gives power.
 This primitive thing – this bloodlust – is really pure fascism and has got to be killed."

 Esther Makumbi was the one lead actor from Africa – the rest were based in Britain.
 Robert Adams came to England to study law and moved into acting.

 Shooting

 Filming began in 1943, with eight months shooting in Tanganyika.
 A U-boat sank cameras and stock on the way out.
 Cameras were impounded and shooting was held up with slow convoys, bad weather, a strike of lab men in Hollywood and difficulties involved in shooting in Technicolor.

 Filming in Tanganyika cost an estimated £600,000.
 The film had to be re-done in England.
 The replica of the concert hall built at Denham Film Studios was one of the largest sets ever built in England.

 Filming in England started in January 1945.

-The movie was part of a series of movies which cost £3 million, aimed at beating Hollywood head on.
+The film was part of a series of movies which cost £3 million, aimed at beating Hollywood head on.
 The others were London Town (£700,000), Henry V (£450,000) and Caesar and Cleopatra (£1,300,000).

 Music

 Muir Mathieson, head of music at Denham, commissioned Arthur Bliss to compose the score.
-Bliss combined his own style with ethnically derived material - he used some authentic recordings of East African music to help with this.
+Bliss combined his own style with ethnically derived material as he used some authentic recordings of East African music to help with this.
 The African influence is also evident from the use of a male chorus in the score.
-The film opens with a performance of Kisenga's Piano Concerto - an example of what Steve Race named "Denham Concertos" - which was performed on the soundtrack by pianist Eileen Joyce.
+The film opens with a performance of Kisenga's Piano Concerto as an example of what Steve Race named "Denham Concertos" as which was performed on the soundtrack by pianist Eileen Joyce.
 It was extracted as a concert piece, Baraza (1946), and recorded in the same year on a Decca 78, with Mathieson conducting Joyce and the National Symphony Orchestra.
-Bliss liked the music, and described director Thorold Dickinson as “one of the nicest people (I'd) ever come across to work with”.
+Bliss liked the music, and described director Thorold Dickinson as "one of the nicest people (I'd) ever come across to work with".